 - Clinicians can collaborate with other clinicians in your practice on a case, coordinate office scheduling, and even share SimplePractice tips.

 Note: Clinicians will only be able to message clients if they have been granted Client Access.
-To learn more about client access click here.
+You can learn more about granting team members client access here: Client access and changing access levels.

 Sending messages from your mobile device

-Now you have even more reason to leave your laptop at home because you can send and receive secure messages from your SimplePractice app on iOS or Android.
+You have the ability to send and receive secure messages from your SimplePractice app on iOS or Android.

-With Secure Messaging, you can conveniently initiate conversations with team members and clients.
-To successfully message them, team members and clients will first need to have Secure Messaging enabled.
+With Secure Messaging, you can conveniently initiate conversations with both team members and clients.
+Team members and clients will first need to have Secure Messaging enabled.
 To do so, you will need to enable it from the web app on your computer.
-For instructions, please see this walkthrough: Getting started with Secure Messaging.
+Please see this guide for instructions on how to enable Secure Messaging: Getting started with Secure Messaging.

 Note: You can respond to any existing conversation in Secure Messaging.